kubeflow/examples/named_entity_recognition/documentation/step-4-custom-prediction-routine.md

 # Custom prediction routine

-Allow us to determine which code runs when sending a prediction request.
+Custom prediction routines allow us to specify additional code that runs with every prediction request.
 Without custom prediction routine the machine learning framework handles the prediction operation.
-With custom prediction routine you can define custom code which runs for each prediction request.

 ## Why custom prediction routine
-Our model requires numeric inputs, remember the preprocessing steps.
+Our model requires numeric inputs, which we convert from text before training (this is the preprocessing step).
+To perform the same conversion at prediction time, inject the preprocessing code by defining a custom prediction routine.
-This is very unhandy if you want to use your model with raw text.
-To support preprocessing also on prediction time you have to define a custom prediction route.

-> Without custom prediction routine you would need to implement this preprocessing in an additional wrapper, for example, App Engine or Cloud Function.
-Which adds complexity and latency.
+> Without a custom prediction routine, you would need to create a wrapper, e.g. with App Engine or Cloud Functions, which would add complexity and latency.

-## How are custom prediction routine working?
+## How do custom prediction routines work?

 Our custom prediction routine requires five parts